qundao/mirror-mergiraf/doc/src/adding-a-language.md

 This shows us how our source code is parsed into a tree.
 We see that the `using` statements are parsed as `using_directive` nodes in the tree.

-To let Mergiraf reorder `using` statements to fix conflicts, we actually need to specify that they can be reordered with any of their siblings (any other child of their parent in the syntax tree).
+To let Mergiraf reorder `using` statements to fix conflicts, we declare that their parent is a commutative root, which will by default let them commute with any of their siblings (any other child of their parent in the syntax tree).
 In this example, their parent is the root of the tree (with type `compilation_unit`), which means that we'll allow reordering `using` statements with other top-level elements, such as the namespace declaration.

-This might feel a little odd, given that `using` statements will almost invariably appear at the top of the file, and we definitely don't want to have Mergiraf move them to the end of the file when merging for instance.
-However, Mergiraf only relies on commutative parents to solve conflicts, such as inserting two elements at the same place.
-It keeps the order of other existing elements.
-C# being an object-oriented language, it does not allow for top-level instructions (everything happens inside classes, whose declaration order does not matter either), so in this case it is appropriate to declare `compilation_unit` as a commutative parent.
+We'll see later how to restrict this commutativity by defining children groups.

-We can do so in the language profile:
+The commutative parent can be defined in the language profile:
 ```rust
 LangProfile {
     commutative_parents: vec![